 Angular is maintained by Google, and the tech giant is committed to popularising the framework as a leading web development technology.

-Yes, Angular has been a market leading JS framework since the release of the original AngularJS back in autumn 2010.
-Over the 10 years since, a huge number of organisations have successfully built their software products with Angular.
+Yes, Angular has been a market-leading JS framework since the release of the original AngularJS back in 2010.
+Over the 12 years and counting since, a huge number of organisations have successfully built their software products with Angular.
 Some of the leading examples of products built on the Angular framework are detailed here – https://www.madewithangular.com/.

 Google has ambitious future plans for Angular and is currently doubling down on its support and development efforts for the framework, with predecessor AngularJS being retired in terms of ongoing support from summer 2021.